 Together they are referred to as the microbiota.

-It’s an expansive community of microorganisms that are not passive observers and play important roles in our body.
+Every single bite of food we eat, travels down and meets up with our gut microbes.
+It’s an expansive community of microorganisms that are not passive observers and play many important roles in our body.

-They need energy.
 Our food becomes their food.